 Since bears are so large they leave a very distinct footprint in the ground that can be found often times in the mud.
 Bears have five toes and enormous claws which extend out from each.

-If you’re planning on traveling through bear country you may want to bring a tape measure to identify bear tracks and determine the size of bears roaming the area.
+If you’re planning on traveling through bear country you may want to bring a small tape measure to identify bear tracks and determine the size of bears in the area.